osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Topic**: it will show in the “Browse All Resources” page for the specified topic(s)
   - **Program**: If the specified program has added a “Program Tagged Content List” section to one of its pages, it will show up there.
 See the [Subpage](#subpage) section for more information.
+  - The other tags available to fill in are used for internal marketing purposes and/or populating the filters visitors use in search results or on topic pages.

-Counties and Programs can add educational documents to a page by adding a “featured content” section.
+Counties and Programs can feature Educational Documents on their pages by selecting them in a page section (for example, a "featured content" section).

 ## Event